Museum Artifact: Ribbonette Ribbon Spool Dispenser, c. 1940s

 [CPS president Jack J. Culberg, left, and VP James A. Dayton, right, receive a Sears Roebuck “Symbol of Excellence” award from Jeanne Poduska at the company’s new headquarters in Franklin, Tennessee, 1967.
 Culberg retired from the job shortly thereafter]

 Following the thread from there gets fairly complicated.
-Papercraft Corp. was CPS's nearest competitor at the time of the merger, and the FTC actually ruled that the new business represented a violation of competition laws.
-They ordered Papercraft to divest themselves of CPS, but it took a ridiculous eight years for them to finally do so, peddling the business off to Tennessee's Arcata Corporation in 1975.
+Papercraft Corp. was CPS’s nearest competitor at the time of the merger, and the FTC actually ruled that the new business represented a violation of competition laws.
+They ordered Papercraft to divest themselves of CPS, but it took a ridiculous eight years for them to finally do so, peddling the business off to the Arcata Corporation in 1975.